junaid-din/machine-learning/README.md

-## Heart Disease Prediction Using Machine Learning
+## Heart Disease Prediction using Machine Learning Models

 This project applies machine learning techniques to predict the presence of heart disease using a real-world dataset sourced from Kaggle.
 The goal is to support early diagnosis and intervention for at-risk individuals, potentially reducing premature deaths due to cardiovascular disease.
 Several standard classification models were implemented, alongside a novel hybrid ensemble model using majority voting.
 The study showed that ensemble models generally outperform individual classifiers in accuracy and recall.
 Emphasis was placed on data quality, pre-processing, feature engineering, and model evaluation using clinically relevant metrics.